skante93/workflows/collaboration/setup/README.md

 [VIDEO]

-The next video explains how a workshop item is created

-[VIDEO]

-The last video explains how a resource is created

-[VIDEO]
+The next workflow components contain videos showcasing the creation of a workflow item and that of a resource.